WildCodeSchool/workshop-kata-db-modeling1/public/content.md

-# Database modeling - kata 1
+# Database modeling 1

-##
+## Kata

 #### Introduction

-This is a kata about database modeling.
+A code kata is an exercise in programming which helps programmers hone their skills through practice and repetition: repeat this exercice every day during one week :)

 #### It's all about concepts